 Update Your StruMM3D.Exe

-StruMM3D tells you when a newer version is available so that you can get it.
+Remember to visit the StruMM3D FAQ for hints, user/program tips and additional help.
+StruMM3D also tells you when a newer version is available so that you can get it.
 However, if you haven't updated your StruMM3D recently, go download and try the newest version of StruMM3D.
 It is faster and is just awesome!
 The docking animation is quite nice!

 Users of versions of Str3Di32 must update to StruMM3D, which has total backward compatibility with all Str3Di structure files.